Placeholder Title

 Once both parties have committed to their joint rautaki reorua for their community that covers all the 'must includes' described in the planning stage above, it's now about 'doing the mahi to bring the rewards'.

-Each enrolled centre will have access to Te Kete Aotearoa Reorua - Mahi (implementation resources) and will receive funding of $175,000 to support the completion of their 24 month long rautaki.
+Each enrolled centre will have access to Te Kete Aotearoa Reorua - Mahi (implementation resources) and will receive funding to support the completion of their 24 month long rautaki.
 As part of the programme, each centre will be required to submit progress update reports every six months to Aotearoa Reorua staff during the implementation period.

 Future-setting

 The ambition by this stage is that mana whenua and councils enrolled in the programme have achieved their initial joint reorua goals and now it's time to consider what further joint objectives these respective partners aim to achieve to keep bilingualism thriving in their community.
-This six month period enables both parties to identify a future plan to work on independent of Aotearoa Reorua. $25,000 of further funding to enable future planning as well as access to resources will be made available at this stage.

 When a centre has reached this stage we expect they will become a tuakana centre to at least one newly enrolled centre on the Aotearoa Reorua programme to support and encourage them on their reorua journey.